emredjan/emredjan.github.io/_posts/2017-04-08-validating-xml.md

 ### Validating with Schema

 At the final step we can validate our XML document against the XSD schema using `assertValid` method from `etree.XMLSchema`.
-This method will get our parsed XML file (in variable `doc` above) and try to validate is using the schema definitions.
+This method will get our parsed XML file (in variable `doc` above) and try to validate it using the schema definitions.
 It throws an `etree.DocumentInvalid` exception with an `error_log` object as above.
 We can also write this to a file to check any invalid tags or values.

 {% highlight python %}